PaddlePaddle/Paddle/doc/v2/faq/build_and_install/index_en.rst

 5. ImportError: No module named v2
 ----------------------------------
-please uninstall paddle v1 version if you have installed before.
+Please uninstall Paddle V1 if you have installed it before.

 ..  code-block:: bash

     pip uninstall py_paddle paddle

-Then install python for PaddlePaddle , enter the build directory and run the following commands
+Then install Python for PaddlePaddle , enter the build directory and run the following commands

 pip install python/dist/paddle*.whl && pip install ../paddle/dist/py_paddle*.whl